How to Safely Ship Trading Cards in 2026 (Pokemon, Baseball, TCG)

 By applying our updated step-by-step guide, you ensure your valuable trading or sports cards arrive safely and remain eligible for full insurance coverage in the event of theft, loss, or damage.

-- Double-Sleeving: Always put the card in a soft "penny sleeve" first to prevent scratches, then insert it into a Top Loader (for sales) or a Semi-Rigid holder (for grading).
+- Double-Sleeving: Always put the card in a soft "penny sleeve" first to prevent scratches, then insert it into a Top Loader (for sales) or a Semi-Rigid Card Saver (for grading).

 - Restrict Movement: Find a small cardboard box for your cards.
 Ensure they are well-maintained and that movement is restricted inside with bubble wrap or packing paper.
 Do not use plain white envelopes (PWE) for valuable cards.

 - Double Boxing (The Golden Rule): For high-value items, place this small cardboard box into a larger shipping box.
-In 2026, we recommend using heavy-duty reinforced tape to prevent tampering.
+In 2026, use heavy-duty reinforced tape to prevent tampering.

-- Where to buy boxes?
-Don't rely on flimsy reused Amazon envelopes.
-For the inner box, use BCW cardboard storage boxes (standard in the hobby).
+- Choose the right box: For the inner box, use BCW cardboard storage boxes (standard in the hobby).
 For the outer shipping box, standard 6x4x4 corrugated boxes found at Office Depot, Uline, or Walmart are ideal for structural integrity.
+Do not rely on flimsy reused Amazon envelopes.

 Shipping cards to grading services like PSA (Professional Sports Authenticator) requires a specific protocol different from selling on eBay.